-This course offers you the opportunity to develop your imagination and creativity through making art, and gives you the tools to understand the visual world around you.
+This course offers you the opportunity to develop your imagination and creativity through making art, and gives you the tools to understand the visual world we live in.

 Watch the video on the school website here for more information.

 Full course details can be found here and we follow the 'Fine Art' title: Art Specification